 Check out this link.
 It’s worth the read, but I will give you a sample:

-Yale Law School’s intellectual climate has been problematic for several years.
+Yale Law School has had a difficult intellectual climate for many years.
 Some of it flows from the fact that progressive students (“Progressives”) view those who disagree with them—definitely conservatives, and even some moderates—as bad people (“Bad People”).

 Progressions can be free Take a look at these ideas that their opponents are Bad People.
 They can exclude them from social gatherings.
 They can make Bad People feel unwelcome in affinity groups (already happening at YLS, with members of certain affinity groups being forced to choose between affinity-group and FedSoc membership).
 They can make fun of Bad People with satirical fliers.